 3) Robert Lewandowski 180 goals/257 games

 Averaging more than a goal every other game, the prolific Pole fully deserves his place on the podium of the all-time Bundesliga greats.
-Twice the top-flight's leading scorer, the Bayern striker became the first foreign-born player to reach 30 goals for a season in 2015/16, repeating that feat in the following season.
-Remarkably consistent, rarely injured, at 29, the former Dortmund man is at the peak of his powers and — as his Europe-best 16 2018 FIFA World Cup qualifying goals showed — he can produce on the domestic and international stage for club and country.
+Three times the top flight's leading scorer, the Bayern striker became the first foreign-born player to reach 30 goals for a season in 2015/16, repeating that feat in the following season.
+Remarkably consistent, rarely injured, at 29, the former Dortmund man is at the peak of his powers and — as his Europe-best 16 goals in 2018 FIFA World Cup qualifying showed — he can produce on the domestic and international stage for club and country.